michhar/azureml-keras-yolov3-custom/README.md

 * Keras YOLOv3 implementation for object detection https://github.com/qqwweee/keras-yolo3
 * A fork for custom data https://github.com/michhar/keras-yolo3-custom (this repo is the Azure ML implementation).

-YOLO stands for you only look once and is an efficient algorithm for object detection.
-Here, for example, a YOLOv3 detector was trained to detect large trucks.
+YOLO stands for "you only look once" and is an efficient algorithm for object detection.

 <img src="assets/truck_id.png" width="75%" alignment="center">